By Kevin Barrett, Veterans Today Editor

 But I don’t really expect any fairness from Infowars.
 Their ridiculous lies about Islam would collapse if they offered people like Eddie and me even 10% of the airtime they give to the haters.

-Posted by Kevin Barrett on May 18, 2017, With 3453 Reads Filed under 9/11.
+Posted by Kevin Barrett on May 18, 2017, With 3554 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.